seemasagar/Initial-Tutorial/README.md.txt

-This Is my first story for Git
+This Is my first Commit